SigNoz/signoz.io/blog/2022-12-01-kubectl-logs.md

 kubectl logs [POD name] [-c CONTAINER name] [--follow] [flags]
 ```

-- You can refer to the Kubernetes [log documentation](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#logs) to learn more about different flags that can be used.
+- You can refer to the Kubernetes <a href = "https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#logs" rel="noopener noreferrer nofollow" target="_blank" >log documentation</a> to learn more about different flags that can be used.

 To display all containers logs in a pod, use the below command